abbr/NodeSSPI/README.md

 ## Description

 NodeSSPI, written mostly in C++, is modeled after mod-auth-sspi to perform Windows authentication through native Windows SSPI.
 NodeSSPI also supports Basic authentication against underlying Active Directory (for domain servers only) and local users (for domain and non-domain servers).
-After successful authencation, NodeSSPI can optionally retrieve a list of groups the user belongs to, facilitating downstream middleware to perform authorization.
+After successful authentication, NodeSSPI can optionally retrieve a list of groups the user belongs to, facilitating downstream middleware to perform authorization.

 Despite of the resemblance, NodeSSPI is not an exact feature-wize like-for-like porting of mod-auth-sspi.
 This is partially because, unlike Apache, which is customizable mostly through configuration, Node.js is customizable through JavaScript which offers much more flexibility.